 Along with being delicious, their juices are made as much as possible with agriculture grown on Kauai, bought directly from farmers.
 They also have a recycling program, which means their 17 ounce bottles can be dropped off at one of their locations for fifty cents each in store credit.

-I've also recently gotten into adaptogens and they sell a great locally made root butter from Laka Living.
-In short, it helps your body naturally be better at coping with stress (amongst a whole bunch of other things).
+I've also recently gotten into adaptogens which are derived from mushrooms but with no psychedelic properties.
+They sell great locally made root butters, mushroom teas, and other natural products that help my body be better at coping with stress (amongst a whole bunch of other things).

 This family owned cafe is always packed for breakfast.
 Pretty much everything they make is amazing.
 For breakfast, try their veggie tofu wrap.
 (John and Chris if you read this please bring back the cajan eggplant wrap!)
-At lunch, I like the salad with pasta and grilled chicken.
+At lunch, I like the salad with pasta and grilled chicken or brown rice veggie bowl.
 Vegetarian options, their staff is super friendly, and I don't drink coffee but I hear that's good too.

 The Eating House is a nice restaurant with a sunset view.
 It has a lot of the food you can expect from a Hawaii fusion restaurant, such as local beef and fresh fish, but to me are done in a more interesting way.
 My favorite things to order are the Crispy Cauliflower and Brussel Sprouts and the Spicy Ramen Bowl, which is HUGE and can easily be split between two people.

 Makai Sushi makes amazing, albeit slightly expensive sushi in Poipu.
 It’s a small locally owned sushi bar located in the Kukuiula Market.
-Matt uses super high quality fish and supports local fishermen (including my dad).
 For a poke bowl the Gorilla Bowl is my fav, which has three different types of fish, ocean salad, onions, avocado, etc. Super yums.

 After you eat your Gorilla Bowl, head outside for some Loco Coco shave ice, which is located in a food truck in the parking lot.
 The owner, Thomas, makes all of his own flavors from fresh fruit.
 The shave ice isn’t the syrupy overload a lot of people are familiar with.
 Loco Coco is not super sweet and Thomas makes all of his own flavors from fresh fruit and he makes the honey too!
 My favorite is the calamansi, which is a tangy lime from SE Asia and a flavor I haven’t seen anywhere else.